gilliantuerah/Simple-Sundanese-Translator/README.md

 # Simple Sundanese Translator
 ## Description
-Simple Sundanese to Bahasa Indonesia translator using Knuth-Morris-Pratt (KMP) algorithm for pattern matching and Regex to split the text.
+Simple Sundanese to Bahasa Indonesia translator using Knuth-Morris-Pratt (KMP) algorithm for string matching and Regex to split the text.
 <br/>
 This application was made using react js for front-end and flask for back-end.